diecknet/diecknet-blog/readme.md

 ## License

 All parts of the code that I created in this repository is licensed under the [MIT License](LICENSE.md), if not mentioned otherwise.
+This only applies to Source Code, not the actual blog/website content.

 ## Third Party Licenses